American Burying Beetle Facts

 American Burying Beetle Distribution, Habitat, and Ecology

-Having evolved as native to North America, the amazing American Burying Beetle once inhabited a vast territory.
+Having evolved as native to North America, the American Burying Beetle once inhabited a vast territory.
 Now, however, that range has been drastically reduced.
 That’s because it only appears in five states, in the United States, and the Canadian province of Ontario.

 This incredible beetle does appear to be able to adapt to numerous habitat types, however.
-As a result of this evolutionary advantage, specimens inhabit grasslands, prairies, forests, and scrubland.
+As a result of this strong evolutionary advantage, specimens inhabit grasslands, prairies, forests, and scrubland.
 But, it does show a slight preference for regions of grassland.

-The species apparently has specific criteria for where it lives.
+The species apparently also has specific criteria for where it lives.
 That holds true due to the fact that evidence indicates that the availability of adequate carrion plays a greater role than does the nature of the environment.
 Food and hatching place above all other factors.